These are the absolute BEST buttermilk pancakes! Perfectly soft, fluffy and moist. Taste amazing topped with butter, syrup and fresh berries!

 - Heat griddle or skillet.
 Preheat a griddle to 325°F or a skillet over medium-high heat.
 Melt butter in microwave and let cool for 3 minutes.

 - Combine ingredients.
 Whisk together flour, sugar, baking powder, baking soda, and salt in a large bowl.
 Next add in buttermilk and butter.
-Stir just until combined.
+Stir mixture just until combined.
 Then mix in eggs and vanilla, just until most of the lumps are gone and batter is smooth.

 - Cook pancakes.
 Coat griddle or skillet with butter and pour 1/4 cup batter on top.
 Cook until bubbles appear, about 2 minutes.
-Flip and then cook on the other side for 1 minute, or just until lightly browned.

 - Let the batter rest for a few minutes.
 I let the batter rest while my griddle is preheating.
 This also helps contribute to a light and fluffy texture.